-Cashing in at the Supermarket: Blue Cash Preferred® Card from American Express Review
+Cashing in at the Supermarket: Blue Cash Preferred Card from American Express Review

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
+The content is not provided by the advertiser and any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any bank, card issuer, airline or hotel chain.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

 Earning rewards from your credit cards is a lot like earning interest on your investments.
 Cardholders should look for the highest returns possible considering the amount they spend and the type of merchants they frequent.
 They then need to balance these rewards against any fees assessed on their cards.
 The Blue Cash Preferred® Card from American Express offers as much as 6% cash back rewards for your spending at a time when many reward cards only offer 1%-2% cash back.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.

 - 6% cash back at U.S. supermarkets (with limits and restrictions)

 Like many credit cards, customers earn 1% cash back on purchases from most retailers, but it is the bonus categories that make this card stand out.

 A whopping 6% cash back is earned from purchases from U.S. supermarkets, not including wholesale or discount stores.
 How good is that?
 Let's just say that some people were taking this discount so far that American Express recently imposed a $6,000 annual cap on eligible purchases.
 Cardholders will earn 1% on subsequent purchases.
 The annual fee is $95.